AjoJosee/obsidian-archives-ctf/README.md

 - [ ] Deploy properly with custom domain instead of netlfiy
 - [ ] Add some audio and video stuff
 - [ ] Intro level is a bit hard and not obvious compared to the rest
+- [ ] Can be deobfuscated easily so make it harder